The replacement value is how much it would cost to buy a brand-new replacement for a destroyed or stolen item.

 Commercial property insurance that’s based on replacement value generates larger claim settlements, so insurers charge more for it.

 Let’s assume someone breaks into your office and steals one of your computers.
-A replacement value property insurance policy would provide you with coverage to buy a computer similar to the one that was stolen.
+A replacement value property insurance policy would provide you with funds to buy a new computer similar to the one that was stolen.

-However, if you had an actual cash value policy, your insurer would decide if the value of your computer had depreciated after you purchased it, then it would subtract that amount from the computer’s replacement value to determine its current cost.
+However, if you had an actual cash value policy, your insurer would determine how much the value of your computer had depreciated after you purchased it.
+Then it would subtract that amount from the computer’s replacement value to determine its current cost.
 If your computer is several years old, the actual cash value could be significantly less than what you paid for it.

 For smaller items, just check your standard sources to determine what it would cost to replace them.
 For example, for office equipment, check prices at a local or online office supplies store.